shuigedeng/taotao-cloud-project/CONTRIBUTING.md

-# Contributing to Nacos
+# Contributing to taotao-cloud

-Welcome to Nacos!
-This document is a guideline about how to contribute to Nacos.
+Welcome to taotao-cloud!
+This document is a guideline about how to contribute to taotao-cloud.

 If you find something incorrect or missing, please leave comments / suggestions.